Intro

 Today, they prepare over 90,000 meals daily for 60 airlines, including Singapore Airlines, ANA, Korean Air, and Qatar Airways.
 (At the time of writing)

-Current airline customers include ANA, Singapore Airlines, EVA Air, Korean Air, Gulf Air, Qatar Airways, Mahan Air, and Bhutan Air.
+The facility services airline lounges at Bangkok Airport and caters to major carriers, including ANA, Singapore Airlines, EVA Air, Korean Air, Gulf Air, Qatar Airways, Mahan Air, and Bhutan Airlines.

 Since 2017, first and business class crews plate meals in the galley rather than serving pre-plated dishes.